-In 1976-77, Victoria produced 126 million kilograms of wool (greasy basis).
-Although 9 per cent lower than in 1975-76, this still represented 18 per cent of Australian production and 5 per cent of the world total.
+In 1977-78, Victoria produced 131.6 million kilograms of wool (greasy basis), 1 per cent higher than in 1976-77, and this represented 18 per cent of Australian production and 5 per cent of the world total.

 Victoria reached a peak of 201 million kilograms in 1970-71, although the most valuable clip (\$254m) was produced in 1972-73 during a brief period of boom prices.
 Since 1970-71, the size of the clip has declined in line with the continued decline in sheep numbers.
 The Victorian clip spans a very wide range of wool types, ranging from superfine Merino, through the stronger grades of Merino and Comeback, to coarse crossbred and Lincoln.
 A small number of speciality carpet wool sheep, which grow a proportion of hairy fibres, have recently been introduced from New Zealand.